jimmykallhagen/Nordix/README.md

 ## Contribute

-Nordix is a meeting place for system enthusiasts, a home for those who find joy in understanding how systems work.

 **Join Nordix**
   - contribute to the core system through development, testing, ideas, documentation, create packages or content creation.
 No prior project needed, just passion and curiosity.